 This black-and-white process continuously feeds the grass is greener issue in a cycle, flipping to one or the other repeatedly.
 The dynamic of starvation-fulfillment and restarvation-refulfillment continues to cycle until the grass is greener process itself can be shifted, as a whole.
 Essentially, the loop needs to be broken, which people in the midst of Grass is Greener Syndrome can really struggle to do without help (the intentions may be good on one’s own, but this is an incredibly emotionally-based pattern, and people often try to overcome it with their mind, which only goes so far).

 What makes things even more difficult is how much more is going on in Grass is Greener syndrome than just this starvation mechanism.
-Consider the starvation of needs to be one layer of the overall foundation of the ‘grass is greener’ issue.
+Consider the starvation of needs to be one layer of the overall foundation of the grass is greener issue.

 Generally, by the time people start to experience the symptoms of Grass is Greener Syndrome, the underlying foundation has been well established.
 When people come to me, they are often stressed, feeling hopeless, frustrated, and burned out by the toll this issue has taken on them.

-When it comes to needs and the starvation of needs, it’s important to note that many people who struggle with this issue have a tendency to struggle with needs, in generally.
+When it comes to needs and the starvation of needs, it’s important to note that many people who struggle with this issue have a tendency to struggle with needs, in general.
 Whether it’s not knowing how to balance competing needs in a relationship, or feeling uncomfortable or unsure of how to have your needs be relevant in the first place, or find it difficult to advocate for your needs, etc., the issue of needs is often complicated in people who struggle with Grass is Greener Syndrome.

 This all being said, as complex as it may be, it is possible to overcome Grass is Greener Syndrome.
 I’ve seen many people come through the other end of this struggle.
 It may be hard to imagine shifting the cycle from where you are now, but it isn’t hopeless.

-Learn more about Grass is Greener Syndrome and how I can help you break this cycle.
+Contact me to learn more about Grass is Greener Syndrome and how I can help you break this cycle.